 Men rarely find reason to use the unplayable lie rule (updated here with the 2019 Rules of Golf).
 Here’s why and how women should.

 Guys disdain Rule 19, the unplayable lie rule (now, officially, the “unplayable ball” rule).
-Often that’s because they don’t know the options, as Jordan Spieth obviously did in the final round of the 2017 British Open.
+Often that’s because they don’t know the options, as Jordan Spieth so memorably did in the final round of the 2017 British Open.
 Sometimes it’s because they’re strong enough to extricate themselves from deep rough, gorse, heather and other unpleasantness.
 Most of the time, though, their fragile egos won’t allow them to admit that a lie is, indeed, unplayable.

 Women, however, do not have a male ego to protect.
 And so we will eagerly follow the steps to an unplayable lie if it means we do not have to crawl under that bush and attempt a shot that will likely result in the waste of two or three more.

 STEPS IN TAKING AN UNPLAYABLE LIE

 The first step, of course, is to declare the unplayable lie.
 This is generally preceded by some profanity.
 “Oh, s—.”
 Or, “I can’t do a f—— thing with this.”
-And then, recognizing that we are not in a penalty area and so we cannot take relief, “I’m taking an unplayable lie.”
+And then, recognizing that we are not in a penalty area and so cannot take that kind of relief, “I’m taking an unplayable lie.”